 One of my first experiences as a tutor came in college where I worked as a writing advisor for my university’s writing center.
 Our focus was on helping students to develop their skills while, typically, helping them work on specific assignments.
 From unpacking the assignment, to strategic pre-writing, to drafting and then peer and teacher review, I worked alongside students to create successful and positive experiences that encouraged experimentation and growth.
 As a tutor and teacher, I am adept at ensuring that learning goals are being met and built upon while also working within the framework of specific curricula, as needed.

-Northwestern University - MS, Secondary Education - English
+Graduate Degree: Northwestern University - Master of Science, Secondary Education - English

 Reading, jogging, hiking, and (very) beginner knitting.